2019 Jeff Harnar Award

 Wakefield, UNM Senior Lecturer of Architecture; and Aaron Zahm, from MRWM Landscape

 Architects in Albuquerque.
 UNM Architecture Chair and Professor John Quale serves as the

 Director of the Jeff Harnar Award.

-For the first time this year, the Jeff Harnar Award included two Unbuilt Design categories: one in
+For the first time, the Jeff Harnar Award included two Unbuilt Design categories: one in

 Unbuilt Architecture and the other in Unbuilt Landscape Architecture.
 The designs can be intended

 to be built anywhere in the world, but the submissions are limited to designers living in New Mexico.

 The winner of Jeff Harnar Unbuilt Architecture Award went to University of New Mexico Master of

 Architecture student Darby Prendergast, for his theoretical project “Vertical Cemetery for Extinct

 Species.”
 Prendergast’s provocative and intriguing design was completed in a Masters Design